 HMI Integration

-Processor status information is implemented on the “Logix Processor Status” window in the Intouch Baseload.
+Processor status information is implemented on the “Logix Processor Status” window in the InTouch Baseload.
 Existing applications will have one or more screens displaying this information.
 When adding a new processor to a facility Programmers should copy an existing column in the application and perform a substitute tag operation to update the tag values.
-Developers shall ensure that the text format of the Time and Date fields follow the format shown in the Intouch Baseload to properly show leading zeros for all date and time fields.
+Developers shall ensure that the text format of the Time and Date fields follow the format shown in the InTouch Baseload to properly show leading zeros for all date and time fields.
 If the new PLC will not be performing any peer-to-peer reads from another PLC the Comm Status information can be deleted.

 When a new PLC is added to the system the PLCTimeDateSync Quickfunction must be updated so the PLC will be synchronized with the server time when the Quickfunction is called.